Portrait of Mlle. Lange as Danae: History

-The artist Girodet and Miss Lange first crossed paths in the Salon of 1793.
+The artist Girodet and Lange first crossed paths in the Salon of 1793.
 Girodet, a student of Jacques-Louis David would gain notoriety for his submission Endymion.
-In 1793, Miss Lange was already a prominent actress and a sociétaire of the Comédie-Française.
+In 1793, Lange was already a prominent actress and a sociétaire of the Comédie-Française.
 Her likeness as Sylvie by Jean-François Gilles Colson is in the same gallery of 1793.

-Six years later (1798), as a gift to her newlywed husband, Michel-Jean Simons, Madame Simons commissioned a portrait from Girodet, who painted the actress as the Roman goddess Venus.
-Miss Lange disliked the painting so much that in a letter written to the artist, she requested that he remove the painting from the Paris Salon and offered only half of Girodet's asking price.
+Six years later (1798), as a gift to her newlywed husband, Michel-Jean Simons, Madame Simons commissioned a portrait from Girodet.
+Lange disliked the painting so much that in a letter written to the artist, she requested that he remove the painting from the Paris Salon and offered only half of Girodet's asking price.
 Further, she wrote that his work compromised not only her reputation for beauty but his own as an up-and-coming artist.

-Furious, the 32-year old Girodet began work on a new painting of M^{lle} Lange in the guise of Danae.
+Furious, the 32-year old Girodet began work on a new painting of Lange in the guise of Danae.
 The painting is deliberately encoded with hidden details about her intimate life, in an effort to defame her.
 On August 2, 1799, Girodet exacted his revenge.
-After destroying the Venus by cutting it up into four pieces, Girodet directed the hanging of his new depiction of Mlle.
-Lange as Danae in the Salon Carré., after working on it for 19 days.
+After destroying the portrait by cutting it up into four pieces, Girodet directed the hanging of his depiction of Lange as Danae in the Salon Carré., after working on it for 19 days.

 Symbolism

-Miss Lange is depicted gathering gold pieces in a sheet.
-This common scene from the shower of gold episode associated with Danae was used by Girodet to portray M^{lle} Lange as a greedy person.
+Lange is depicted gathering gold pieces in a sheet.
+This common scene from the shower of gold episode associated with Danae was used by Girodet to portray Lange as a greedy person.
 The winged putto helping her collect gold coins is Palmyre, her daughter from an affair with a banker.
 She is accompanied by a turkey bearing a wedding ring on its foot.
 This symbolizes the husband, Simons.
 There is an infant, representing the son, gathering peacock feathers that are growing from the turkey.
 The mother and the children have been adorned with headdresses fashioned out of peacock feathers.

 Two white doves are bound to a scale, each bearing a Latin inscription.
 An allusion to adultery (fidelitas) is found around the neck of the bird that has been crushed to death by one of the gold coins.
 The other (constantia) is written around the neck of the bird that gotten away, suggesting once more that her character is unsteady.

 In the background, a statue of Abundantia is dimly lit by a small fire that has drawn moths.
 At the base of the statue is yet another Latin expression (bonæ spei et. laribus sacrum).

 Additionally, the four corners of the frame have been decorated with ornate cameo reliefs, each bearing Latin phrases or mottos: